The Truth About Hybrid Publishing in 2024

 How Does Hybrid Publishing Work?

-To get a book published through a hybrid publishing company, all the author needs to do is submit their manuscript (or some sample pages) to the publisher to evaluate.
+To get a book published through a hybrid publishing company, all the author needs to do is submit their manuscript (or some sample pages) to the publisher for evaluation.
 If the publisher accepts the work, they then offer the author serval packages with different services (e.g. editing, marketing, etc.); some publishers might also offer a custom-designed plan based on the author’s needs.

 It’s advised for authors to carefully go over the contract before signing and to discuss any possible additional costs with the publisher–such as costs of advanced reader copies, shipping, storage, etc.